 The warabi mochi is fully cooked once all the white liquid has gone and you're left with a translucent jelly-like ball.

-It's okay to leave warabimochi out of the fridge because it doesn't contain perishable ingredients, however it's best served chilled so I recommend putting it in the fridge for 30 mins to 1 hour before eating.
+It’s okay to leave it out of the fridge because it doesn’t contain perishable ingredients, however it’s best served chilled so I recommend putting it in the fridge for 30 mins to 1 hour before eating.

-While the warabi mochi is chilling, you can make the homemade kuromitsu syrup.
+While the Warabi Mochi is chilling, you can make the homemade kuromitsu syrup.
 Simply mix dark brown sugar (Okinawan kurozato/kokuto or dark muscovado), caster sugar and water in a small sauce pan.

 Once it's mixed, place it on the stove and bring it to a boil over a medium heat.
 (Continue to stir while it's heating to break up any stubborn lumps of sugar.)